sbackmann/GNN-molecule-explainer/README.md

 ## Versioning
 Create stable versions of your code each week by using gitlab tags.\
-Take a look at [Gitlab Tags](https://docs.gitlab.com/ee/topics/git/tags.html).
+Take a look at [Gitlab Tags](https://docs.gitlab.com/ee/topics/git/tags.html) for more details.

 Then list here the weekly tags. \
 We will evaluate your code every week, based on the corresponding version.